HMAS Canberra (L02): Construction

 Construction of Canberra began in September 2008, when the first steel was cut.
 The first three of 104 hull 'blocks' were laid down by Navantia at Ferrol in northern Spain on 23 September 2010.
 The hull was launched on 17 February 2011 by Vicki Coates, the widow of Rear Admiral Nigel Coates, a former commanding officer of the previous HMAS Canberra.

-After the completion of the hull up to the level of the flight deck, Canberra was transported to Williamstown, Victoria.
+After the completion of the hull up to the level of the flight deck, Canberra was transported to Williamstown Dockyard.
 Canberra's hull was floated onto the heavy-lift ship MV Blue Marlin on 4 August 2012, with Blue Marlin departing on 17 August.
 The heavy lift ship sailed via the Cape of Good Hope to avoid the risk of the ship and her cargo being hijacked by Somali pirates.
 The decision to avoid the shorter route via the Suez Canal and Horn of Africa was made because other options to protect Blue Marlin and Canberra were unworkable: the frigate Anzac could not be diverted from anti-piracy duties in the region to provide a dedicated escort, and Dutch authorities objected to the presence of armed military or security personnel aboard the Dutch-flagged heavy lift ship.
 Canberra and Blue Marlin arrived in Port Phillip on 17 October.
 At Williamstown, the installation of Canberra's island superstructure and the internal fitout of the hull was completed by BAE Systems Australia (which acquired Tenix in mid 2008).

 The ship was officially christened on 15 February 2013.
-BAE continued to build the vessel in Williamstown, Victoria integrating C3 and sensors to the ship's superstructures.
+BAE continued to build the vessel at Williamstown Dockyard integrating C3 and sensors to the ship's superstructures.
 Canberra commenced sea trials on 3 March 2014, sailing under power for the first time.
 The trials program included a visit to Fleet Base East in Sydney for drydocking tests, before returning to Williamstown for communications and weapons testing.
 The first phase of the trials resulted in vibration damage to decking when the thruster pods were run independently at high speed (instead of in tandem, as designed), and a melted circuit breaker board when primary and emergency power systems were activated simultaneously, along with the discovery of a crack in the hull from the delivery voyage, and excessively corroded propeller nuts.
 The second phase of contractor-run sea trials began in July, after repairs were made, and had concluded by early September.

 Canberra was handed over by BAE Systems to the Defence Materiel Organisation on 9 October 2014.
 The ship was commissioned on 28 November 2014 at Fleet Base East.
 Although identified as "LHD01" during construction, Canberra received the pennant number "L02" on commissioning; the pennant number corresponding to that used by the frigate of the same name.